rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/amendments/Amendments_Protocols.md

 ## 1. Proposal

-Any registered contributor or null contributor may propose an amendment to any scroll or structural element within Civium.
+Any registered contributor or null contributor may propose an amendment to any scroll or structural element within CoCivium.
 Proposals must include:

 - A rationale for change.
 - The intended coherence improvement (estimated cX target).